shoui520/shoui520.github.io/docs/guide.md

 ### Mining

 Mining means when you add vocabulary (often along with the sentence they were found in) into your Anki deck.
 You can then review these flashcards overtime to make sure you don’t forget them.
-It usually recommended you begin mining right after you finished Tango N5+N4.
-You should not bother with Tango N3, N2 and/or N1 because at this point you should be making your own flashcards from your immersion, which is overall a fun process.
+It usually recommended you begin mining right after you finish Kaishi 1.5k.
+You should not bother with other premade decks at this point you should be making your own flashcards from your immersion, which is overall a fun process.

 Mining is something you will be doing for a long time, so this is pretty important.
 There’s a lot of disagreement when it comes to “formats” of mining, but I think the "Anime cards" format is very good, and has served me really well.

 **Animecards Vocab Cards**
 Animecards are *High Quality* vocab cards which are different to standard vocab cards.
 Standard vocab cards simply have the word in kanji form on the front, and the reading and meaning of that word at the back.
 High quality vocab cards, as opposed to standard vocab cards, have the audio of the sentence (from an anime or voiced Visual Novel), also a picture (from an anime or Visual Novel) and the sentence it came from at the back, making them much more superior to standard vocab cards.

-I think it is good to graduate *sentence* cards after you finish Tango N5 and N4 (Tango decks are sentence cards by the way), as vocabulary cards become easy and quick as you have familiarzied yourself with simple Japanese.

 ![Anime Cards](img/cardexample1.jpg)

-※ They are known as “Anime Cards” because of [AnimeCards Site](https://animecards.site)
+※ They are known as “Anime Cards” because of the [AnimeCards site](https://animecards.site)

 __Benefits__
 + Easy to set up